 The Mariemont Inn offers a unique and unforgettable experience compared to other Cincinnati luxury hotels.
 This is evident in everything from the overall tudor architecture to the custom décor and historic character.
-Upon entrance to the Inn, you will notice that the Mariemont Inn is homey and cozy.
-While the Mariemont Inn is quite large, the current owner has maintained a boutique, home-like feel to make it an ideal destination for traveling business people, couples, and families alike.
+Upon entrance to the hotel, you will notice that the Mariemont Inn is homey and cozy.
+While the Mariemont Inn is quite large, the current owner has maintained a boutique, home-like feel to make it an ideal hotel for business people travelling to Cincinnati, couples, and families alike.

 In 2009, the Mariemont Inn completed an extensive two-year renovation resulting in an experience simply beyond all expectations.
 The décor of the historic hotel is authentic and true to its history.
 It has held onto its charm and connects an old world feel with modern necessities.
-When you walk into the Inn you will immediately see tudor style architecture, antiques and collector items, original artwork from the first owners, elegant beamed ceilings, original 1920’s fireplaces, and custom designed furniture.
+When you walk into the Inn you will immediately see –

 With much thought and care, we have made certain to preserve the history of this building.
-Because of this, the Mariemont Inn Because of this, the Mariemont Inn gained membership in Historic Hotels of America in 2003 and have been a member ever since.
+Because of this, the Mariemont Inn gained membership in Historic Hotels of America in 2003 and have been a member ever since.
 The Village of Mariemont earned the distinction of National Historic Landmark in 2007, and National Register of Historic Places in 1979.
 Visitors interested in learning more about the history can contact Mariemont Preservation Foundation.